ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>

 <h3>4.
-Migrating from Next.js 14 to 15: What’s New and What to Know - <a href="https://medium.com/@alizey649/migrating-from-next-js-14-to-15-whats-new-and-what-to-know-d9048c97a21f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Props in React: A Comprehensive Guide - <a href="https://medium.com/javascript-in-plain-english/understanding-props-in-react-a-comprehensive-guide-2c7d30dcd30f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleeza`**
+✍️ **posted by `Vishal Yadav`**

-<blockquote>Next.js 15 is here, bringing a suite of exciting features and improvements designed to elevate your application’s performance and enhance…</blockquote>
+<blockquote>In the world of React, props (short for properties) play a crucial role in building dynamic and interactive user interfaces.
+They are the…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>